paulross/cpip/docs/doc_src/tutorial/PpLexer.rst

 expect this to write out "Hello World", or would you?

 Well you are in the hands of the pre-processor and that is what CPIP knows all about.
-First we need to create a :class:`PpLexer`.
+First we need to create a :py:class:`cpip.core.PpLexer.PpLexer`.

 Creating a PpLexer
 ------------------